 Taking some time while you're still in high school to explore career paths that interest you can help you better decide where and why you want to apply to college.
 If you find a career path that interests you, try getting an internship in that field.
-Not only will it help you determine if that career is the right fit for you, it can help you make valuable connections AND stand out to potential colleges by signaling to them that you're someone who thinks and cares about the future.
+Not only will it help you determine if that career is the right fit for you, it can help you make valuable connections and stand out to potential colleges by signaling to them that you're someone who thinks and cares about the future.

 Tutor friends, classmates, or neighborhood kids in a subject you're confident in

 Whether you speak Arabic, love geometry, or have a passion for writing, you likely have skills that can be used to help someone in your community.
 If you're confident in a specific subject, why not tutor your peers or people in your neighborhood?
-Tutoring experience can signal to colleges not only that you have knowledge in core academic subjects, but that you're passionate about spreading this knowledge to others.
+Tutoring experience can signal to colleges not only that you have knowledge in core academic subjects, but that you're passionate about sharing this knowledge with others.